IPG11406: a disease-modifying agent for autoimmune diseases

 Mechanism of Action

-■ The receptor ligands (currently undisclosed) are produced by inflammatory cells in the inflammatory sites, mediating the chemotaxis of the target GPCR-expressing immune cells to the inflammatory sites.
+The oxysterol ligand of EBI2, 7α,25-dihydroxycholesterol, is overproduced by inflammatory cells in the lesion sites, mediating the chemotaxis of EBI2-expressing immune cells to the inflammatory sites.

-■ IPG11406 potently blocks the target GPCR-mediated chemotaxis of the immune cells, resulting in complete inflammation resolution.
+■IPG11406 potently blocks the EBI2-mediated differentiation and chemotaxis of inflammatory cells, including B cells, T cells, monocytes/macrophages, and dendritic cells, resulting in complete inflammation resolution.

 Key Differentiation